TRS-80 Computers: TRS-80 Color Computer Line

 Product Description (RSC-10)

 The easy and affordable way to join the “computer revolution”!
 Just attach the MC-10 to any television and you’re all set.
 Learn to write your own programs with color and sound using our excellent tutorial manual (included).
 Or use programs from our growing library of ready-to-run MC-10 cassette software for entertainment or education.
 Produce graphics characters with just two keystrokes.
 Enter BASIC commands using – multi-purpose keys.
 The MC-10 features a standard typewriter-style keyboard – not a flat, plastic overlay.
 Displays 16 lines of 32 upper case characters with reverse video capability.
-The MC-10 has a cassette port that lets you use an optional casssette recorder to save and load programs and data, and an RS-232-C serial interface to connect a printer or modem.
+The MC-10 has a cassette port that lets you use an optional cassette recorder to save and load programs and data, and an RS-232-C serial interface to connect a printer or modem.
 U.L. listed.

 Accessories